Lutetium-Vanadium/cargo-playground/README.md

 $ cargo playground open -e vim -a=-o2 test-playground
 ```

+#### Environment variables

+The following environment variables are used:

+- `VISUAL`: The editor in which to open the playground.
+It is required
+  unless --editor is given

+- `CARGO_PLAYGROUND_DIR`: The path to the directory which is used for
+  creating playgrounds.
+If not set, the temp directory is used. eg: in
+  unix: `/tmp/cargo-playground/`

 #### `cargo playground new`

-This creates and opens a new playground in the `/tmp/cargo-playground/<name>`
+This creates and opens a new playground.

 It has the following options and flags:
 ```